One of the main mistakes I see people who feel stuck make is waiting to feel motivated to take action.

 In my case, I know I get easily distracted by songs with lyrics (especially if I know the lyrics); I end up singing, and there goes my focus.

-In moments when I need to write or read or do something I don’t want to do that requires my full attention, I play background music or no music at all.
+When I need to write or read or do something, I play background music with no lyrics or no music.

 6. Don’t let non-urgent tasks distract you.